Although Lehigh University traces its founding to 1865, the formal study of education did not begin at Lehigh until early in the twentieth century.

 Graduate programs in education are sensitive to demographic conditions, and with the end of the baby boom there was a downturn in student enrollment by 1979, which resulted in the possibility that the new School of Education might be terminated.
 Through the efforts of deans Perry Zirkel and Paul Van Reed Miller, and with the support of education alumni and the university faculty, the accomplishments of the School of Education faculty were recognized and the school was promoted to a College of Education by Lehigh President Peter Likins in 1985.

 Two years later, in 1987, the college was moved to the newly acquired Mountaintop Campus.
-During the intervening years the College of Education has thrived under the leadership of deans Alden Moe, Roland Yoshida, Sally White, and Gary Sasso.
+During the intervening years the College of Education has thrived under the leadership of deans Alden Moe, Roland Yoshida, Sally White, Gary Sasso, and William Guadelli.

-The year 2016 marks the golden anniversary of the School of Education.
-Lehigh professors have devoted themselves to the improvement of education and related human services so that the College of Education is one of the premier colleges of education in the United States and has programs which extend the influence of Lehigh around the world.
+Lehigh professors devote themselves to the improvement of education and related human services making the College of Education one of the premier colleges of education in the United States and has programs which extend the influence of Lehigh around the world.

 Percy Hughes was a visionary.
 The traditions of scholarship, teaching, and service which he established early in the twentieth century have been maintained and strengthened by his successors.
 The vision which he labored to fulfill was a prologue to the rich history of the College of Education, which is detailed on the following pages.